-We are committed to supporting you with your marketing and communications.
-Once you are a Provider, you may use our logo to support the marketing of our Open Awards programme(s) and course(s).
+Once you are a provider, we encourage you to use our logo to support the marketing of our Open Awards programme(s) and course(s).

 When marketing your course(s), it is essential that any information provided is clear and accurate so that your learners are fully informed about what they are studying, what they will achieve at the end, the type of accreditation and what their progression opportunities are.